 Because of the growing demand for parish lay leadership, in 2002 the MFI developed a bilingual advanced level of formation program, the “Coordinator of Ministry Formation Program” (CMFP) to prepare lay ministers to be Directors/Coordinators of parish ministries.
 The CMFP used a long distance learning model utilizing microwave technology so that the opportunity for advanced formation and education was available to each of the six vicariates.
 In 2004, the technology was upgraded to a video conferencing system that facilitates a virtual classroom spanning 27, 360 square miles.

 In September 2015 the MFI became a “Department of Ministry Formation”.
 This new department housed the Ministry Formation Institute and its two bilingual programs.
 NIne months later, in May 2017 the MFI added an intermediate program, The “Introduction to CMFP” to bridge the formation level between the PMFP and the CMFP, changed the meaning of CMFP from “coordinators” to “continuing” and expanded its formation to include adults seeking enrichment and others seeking to serve as lay ecclesial ministers.

-In 2018 we celebrate the 20th anniversary of the MFI foundation with a renewed energy to continue serving the diocese and forming adults and lay ministers for service in their communities of faith.
+In 2018 we celebrated the 20th anniversary of the MFI foundation with a renewed energy to continue serving the diocese and forming adults and lay ministers for service in their communities of faith.

-Today the Ministry Formation Institute offers three bilingual formation programs:
+Today the Ministry Formation Institute offers four bilingual formation programs and processes:

 - Parish Ministers Formation Program (PMFP)